defano/wyldcard/README.md

 Valid expressions include:

 ```
-item 1 of the mouseloc < 100 -- true if the mouse is towards the left of the card
+item 1 of the mouseLoc < 100 -- true if the mouse is towards the left of the card
 4 * (2 + 3) -- yields 20
 "hello" contains "el" and "goodbye" contains "bye" -- true
 3 * 5 is not 15 -- false